GerbenBeintema/gym-unbalanced-disk/README.md

 ![Setup](UnbalancedDisc1.jpg)

-This includes both a simulated and an experimental setup.
+This includes both a **simulator** and an instruction and scripts to connect to the **experimental setup**.

+Note that the simulator is accurate model of the experimental setup for the provided model parameters.

 # Simulator

 ## Installation python Simulator

-Use command prompt or equivalent and enter
+Use any terminal or equivalent and enter

 ```
 python -m pip install git+https://github.com/GerbenBeintema/gym-unbalanced-disk@master